honestbleeps/engineering-manager-toolbox/README.md

   - Are they looking to progress, or more interested in simply having stability?
   - Do they feel the career ladder / expectations of their current/next role are clear?
   - Do they feel supported in being able to learn/do those things?
+- Do they feel amply supported by their teammates?
+- Do they feel amply supported by their manager?

+# Organizational Performance Tracking

+- How many team members in your org are trained to conduct interviews?
+- Are you satisfied that your interview process is effectively vetting/evaluating candidates on the skills your org is looking for?
+- Do you know who your stars are?
+  - What are you doing to support them and propel them forward?
+  - Are they/you leveraging their great performance to make the team around them better?
+- Do you know who's struggling, not just on your team but on others?
+  - What's your plan to help them out of the rut, and have you communicated it?
+  - What's their plan to get out of the rut?
+- What upcoming promotions might your organization have in the next few months?
+  - If you have some, have you calibrated and looked to ensure they're being promoted on a comparable timeline to similarly performing peers?
+  - If you have none, what can/should you be doing to help folks in the organization level up?